privacyguides/privacyguides.org/docs/ai-chatbots.md

 [:octicons-info-16:](https://github.com/brave/brave-browser/wiki/Brave-Leo){ .card-link title=Documentation}

 </div>
 Brave Leo supports a range of models, including open-source models from Meta and Mixtral and closed-source models from Anthropic.
-Brave host the open models and do not retain chat or train on the data from those models.
-For Claude models, Brave proxies your chats through their servers,and the agreement between Brave and Anthropic states that chats are to be deleted after 30 days and that 'personal data' isn't used for training.
+Brave host the open models and do not retain chat history or use chats for models training.
+It can now also search the web.
+It still strugles for multi-language support.
 Leo AI is available on the Brave Browser on all platforms.
 There is a strict rate limit for most models, but there is 1 free model whith an high-rate limit.

 <div class="admonition danger" markdown>
-<p class="admonition-title">Pages content are sent by default</p>
+<p class="admonition-title">Pages content are sent by default </p>
-Brave will send the page content to their severs by default, and there is no way to permanently disable it.
+The "Use page context for response" is on by default,and the feature cannot be disabled.
 However, we recommend manually switching off the "Use page context for response" toggle for pages with PII.
 </div>
 <div class="admonition danger" markdown>
-<p class="admonition-title">Claude chats are kept for 30 days</p>
+<p class="admonition-title">Claude chats are kept for 30 days </p>
 We recommend against using Anthropic's Claude Instant becuase they will keep a chat history for 30 days.
 </div>